 Updated Category language Reviewer Initial / Revision TF consensus?
 Guidance on inventory timing for dormant parts.
 Jeff B. Guidance on inventory timing for dormant parts involves carefully managing the balance between stocking sufficient quantities to meet potential future demand and minimizing carrying costs associated with slow-moving items.
 Once identified as dormant, assess the long-term demand potential for each part based on historical data and market trends.
 For truly obsolete parts with little to no future demand, consider liquidation or discontinuation to free up valuable storage space and reduce unnecessary holding costs.
 Effective inventory timing for dormant parts involves a proactive approach to manage slow-moving items, aligning stock levels with anticipated demand, and making data-driven decisions to optimize inventory utilization and minimize financial burden.
 Use judgement to determine if the parts in question should in fact be returned.
-Utilize the Min/Max feature in your fleet's repair order management system.
+Utilize the Min/Max feature in your fleet's repair order maintenance management system.
 If you have parts that were once frequently used or have long lead times it may be the proper time to keep a minimum of one part on hand.
+TK / Jeff- shorten up highlighted portion - repeats top section.
+Chad - further define dormant in 1 st sentence.

 Updated Category language Reviewer Initial / Revision TF consensus?
 Process for disposing of dormant or obsolete parts.
 Jeff B. The process for disposing of dormant or obsolete parts requires careful planning and execution to maximize recovery value and minimize potential environmental impacts.
 Begin by conducting a thorough assessment of the inventory to identify dormant or obsolete parts, considering factors such as historical sales data, product life cycles, and market demand.
 Once identified, categorize the parts based on their condition and potential for salvage or recycling.
 For dormant parts with the possibility of future demand, consider storage optimization strategies or targeted marketing efforts to revive interest.
 However, for truly obsolete parts with no viable use, explore options like liquidation through sales, auctions, or partnering with liquidation companies.
 For environmentally sensitive components, ensure proper disposal methods, such as recycling or hazardous waste processing, in accordance with local regulations.
 By following a well-defined process for disposing of dormant or obsolete parts, businesses can efficiently manage inventory, recover any remaining value, and uphold responsible environmental practices.
 There may be certain cases when the vendor or supplier may not be able to process the return.
 Possibly due to the part being special ordered for a specific piece of equipment.
 I would suggest reaching out to other shop locations and determine if they could possibly utilize the part in question.
 We would place the part in a bin location and keep it in our inventory until it hits our slow moving report of 181+ days.
 At that point, if all else fails I would suggest the part be scrapped.
 A scrap request form is then submitted to our corporate office for authorization to dispose of the part in question.
+Replace with: One strategy would be keep the part in a bin location and in inventory until it hits the slow moving report of 181+ days.
+At that point, if all else fails you would start the process to scrap the part.
+A scrap request form could be submitted to your corporate office for authorization to dispose of Josh - consider working with the supplier to agree upon return parameters prior to obsolescence.
+Ivy - consider adding a bulletized portion that outlines the actual process.